|Submit a planning application online via the Planning Portal|

 Planning application fees, forms and checklists vary depending on the type of application.
 Under certain circumstances you may also need to submit a design and access statement, or a heritage statement.

 Every planning application needs a site location plan and block plan showing the location and boundaries of the site you are planning to work on, the required supporting documentation, the completed form and the fee.
 Required supporting documentation can be found on the relevant checklist.
-The original and three copies of the form and any supporting information, including plans, are required.
+The original and one copy of the form and any supporting information, including plans, are required.

 Ordnance survey plans can be purchased from Customer Services at the Marina Customer Service Centre, Lowestoft or you can use the Planning Portal's 'Buy a Plan' service to ensure that you meet our requirements, whether you are a planning professional or first-time applicant.